popzelife/electron-custom-titlebar/README.md

  - (optional) **menu** - `Object` - **The array of menu items following the Electron Menu Object Documentation/Template**
  - (optional) **onDoubleClick** - `Boolean` - **Double clicking on titlebar enable to resize window in fullscreen mode.
 Default to false**
  - (optional) **contextMenu** - `Boolean` - **Use internal contextMenu of Electron.
 Useful if using browserView.
 Default to false**

+*Note:* with a remote contextMenu, there are some UI limitations.
+Once user first clicked on a tile and context menu opened, the main thread is hanged and user should reclick on an other tile to open the new menu options.

 ## API